 One of the favored lines is the newer expert Red Run piste descending 8km down 1700m from the Scex Rouge top station to the Reusch base area with vistas of Oldenhorn.
 Of course, the original big line is the Olden piste starting from Scex Rouge summit down 1100m over 7km to Oldenalp base station.

 Snowboarders know that Glacier 3000 has several nice off-piste routes.
+These rocky peaks with big exposure to cliffs need a lot of snow for the freeriding to be optimal (<2m base).
+Since the harse wind and sun up high at 3000m can make the off-piste snow solid, the best freeriding at Glacier 3000 would be in late February on warm days and when the avalanche danger is low.
 But, it is highly recommended to use a guide since some of the off-piste lines can be treacherous for snowboarding at Glacier 3000.
 The best routes include 1) Dome Peak down to Les Diablerets village with 1800m descent, 2) Pierre Pointe down Col du Pillon bottom station with 1400m descent, and 3) Oldegg down Reusch with 500m descent.

 While Glacier 3000 is part of the massive Gstaad Super Ski Region, it is also part of the Les Diablerets-Villars ski region.
-There is a quick ski bus west “across the valley” up to a back door lift to Les Diablerets, and of course, there is the longer free ski bus down valley to Gstaad.
+There are two convenient base areas servicing both ski regions.

-Keep in mind that there are no base area accommodations at Glacier 3000.
+Keep in mind that there are no base area accommodations or any base services at Glacier 3000.
 The nearest lodging can be found either back in Gstaad or Les Diablerets.
-The closest airport is located in Geneva.

 Local Contacts: Glacier 3000 Ski Area +41 (0)24 492 33 77